 The Thesiger-Oman International Fellowships offer awards of £8,000 for geographical research in the physical or human dimensions of arid and semi-arid environments.

-The Thesiger-Oman International Fellowships offer awards of £8,000 to post-doctoral researchers with an outstanding research proposal involving fieldwork in an arid or semi-arid environment.
-Preference will be given to research within the Middle East and other areas visited by Sir Wilfred Thesiger.
+The Thesiger-Oman International Fellowships offer awards of £8,000 to post-doctoral researchers with an outstanding research proposal to advance geographical knowledge, involving fieldwork in an arid or semi-arid environment.
+Preference will be given to research in the Middle East and other areas visited by Sir Wilfred Thesiger.
 Two awards are available each year; for projects with a focus on human and physical geography respectively.
 These awards are supported by His Majesty Qaboos bin Said al Said, Sultan of Oman, as a memorial to Thesiger.

 Applicants must be Fellows or members of the Society with at least three years' post-doctoral experience.
 The Fellowships are open to applicants of any nation.
 Individuals or groups may apply for this award.

 Deadline: 23 November